hgGeorg/workflow-gallery-view.and.data.api/README.md

-AdnGallery
+View & Data Gallery
 ==========

-The ADN gallery website of Autodesk View and Data API models, implemented using angular and node.js.
+The View & Data Gallery is a demo website implemented using a Node.js back-end and an AngularJs front-end.

 Local Installation
 ------------------